TheMinefighter/StorageManagementTool/docs/index.md

 ---
 title: StorageManagementTool
-description: Informationen about the StorageManagementTool, a tool for managing the storage of your computer
+description: Informationen about the StorageManagementTool, a tool for managing the storage of your computer.
-keywords: StorageManagementTool, TheMinefighter, SSD, HDD, Storage, Symlink, Shellfolder
 ---
 # General
 The StorageManagementTool is a tool for managing the storage of your computer with the primary focus on the HDD / SSD seperation.
 It is currently in **beta** has the following main features: